nais/doc/deployment/README.md

 A GitHub Actions pipeline is called a _Workflow_.
 You can set up workflows by adding a YAML file to your application's Git repository.

 In this example, the workflow is set up in the file `deploy.yml`.
-The workflow will build a Docker container and push it to GitHub Package Registry.
+The workflow will build a Docker image and push it to GitHub Package Registry.
 Next, if the code was pushed to the `master` branch AND the `build` job succeeded, the application will be deployed to NAIS.

 Official GitHub documentation: [Automating your workflow with GitHub Actions](https://help.github.com/en/actions/automating-your-workflow-with-github-actions).